dotnet/arcade/Documentation/ArcadeSdk.md

 ### `IsShipping` (bool)

-`true` if the asset (library, NuGet or VSIX) produced by the project is _shipping_, i.e. delivered to customers via an official channel.
-This channel can be NuGet.org, an official installer, etc.
+`true` if the asset (library, NuGet or VSIX) produced by the project is intended to be _shipping_, i.e. delivered to customers via an official channel.
+This channel can be NuGet.org, an official installer, etc. Setting this flag to true does not guarantee that the asset will actually ship in the next release of the product.
+It might be decided that although the artifact is ready for shipping it won't be shipped this release cycle.

 Set `IsShipping` property to `false` in